Lightning-AI/pytorch-lightning/README.md

 ## Why do I want to use lightning?
-When starting a new project the last thing you want to do is recode a training loop, model loading/saving, distributed training, when to validate, etc...
+When starting a new project the last thing you want to do is recode a training loop, multi-cluster training, 16-bit precision, early-stopping, model loading/saving, when to validate, etc...
 You're likely to spend a long time ironing out all the bugs without even getting to the core of your research.

-With lightning, you guarantee those parts of your code work so you can focus on what the meat of the research: Data and training, validation loop logic.
-Don't worry about multiple gpus or speeding up your code, lightning will do that for you!
+With lightning, you guarantee those parts of your code work so you can focus on what the meat of the research: The data and the training/validation loop logic.

+Don't worry about training on multiple gpus or speeding up your code, lightning will do that for you!

 ## How do I do use it?